 The Clubbed Thumb

-Flexible-thumbed individuals bend the rules without hesitation and Carlos was a typical example.
-When Carlos commences a new job his first task is to collect some letterhead paper, in order to write himself a positive reference upon departure.
-Naturally his resume contains only glowing tributes to a man everyone claims to miss terribly.
-Flexible thumbs can be found mainly in the hands of Latin and Celtic people.
-They are rarely found in the hands of Asian people.
+Flexible-thumbed individuals bend the rules without hesitation.
+Carlos was a typical example.
+When he commenced a new job, his first task was to collect some letterhead paper, to write himself a positive reference upon departure.
+Naturally his resume contained glowing tributes to a highly respected, motivated man who would be sorely missed.
+Supple thumbs are found mainly in the hands of Latin and Celtic people, whereas they rarely occur in the hands of Asian people.

 “What?
-You went out for lunch and you fell in love with the girl in the dry cleaner’s?
+You went out for lunch and you fell in love with the girl in the dry cleaners?
 You weren’t gone long enough to post a letter, let alone fall in love.”
-He shook his head as he sped into traffic an onto the next town, leaving my emotional possibilities behind.
+He shook his head as he sped into traffic onto the next town, leaving my emotional possibilities behind.
 The stiff thumb cannot be bent backwards at the upper joint; People with stiff thumbs usually reveal themselves to others slowly.
-They build friendships steadily and appreciate loyal, steadfast friends.
-Those with stiff thumbs can become stubborn when pushed, and are not afraid to argue their point of view when it is necessary.
+They build friendships gradually and appreciate loyal, steadfast people.
+Individuals with stiff thumbs are often stubborn when pushed and are not afraid to argue their position when necessary.